-Our six-banded armadillo is aptly named Peludo!
-The Spanish word for hairy, you'll understand why when you see him!
-Peludo loves breaking into rotten logs, digging for hidden insects and laying on his back so the warmth of his basking area hits his belly!
+Our six-banded armadillo is aptly named Peludo, the Spanish word for hairy.
+You'll understand why when you see him!
+Peludo loves breaking into rotten logs, digging for hidden insects and lying on his back so the warmth of his basking area hits his belly!

 Sign up to our newsletter

 Join our mailing list in order to keep up to date with Zoo news and special offers.